-On the night of June 2nd three federal gunboats set sail from Beaufort, South Carolina up the Combahee River.
+On the night of June 1, 1863, three federal gunboats set sail from Beaufort, South Carolina up the Combahee River.
 Tubman had gained vital information about the location of Rebel torpedoes planted along the river from slaves who were willing to trade information for freedom.
 Because of this information Tubman was able to steer the Union ships away from any danger.
 She led the ships to specific spots along the shore where fugitive slaves were hiding and waiting to be rescued.
 At first many of the slaves were frightened by the Union soldiers’ presence, but Tubman was able to talk with them and convince them to come aboard.

 As “Lincoln’s gun-boats” traveled up river more slaves were rescued and eventually 750 boarded the vessels.
 The boats however had a specific military mission.
-They carried Union troops who came on shore and succeeded in destroying several influential South Carolina estates owned by leading secessionists, including the plantations of the Heywards, the Middletons, and the Lowndes families.
+They carried Union troops who came on shore and succeeded in destroying several influential South Carolina estates owned by leading secessionists, including the plantations of the Heyward, the Middleton, and the Lowndes families.
 Many of the Union soldiers who took part in the raid were former slaves who saw the burning and pillaging of these estates as an opportunity to enact revenge on the master class.

 Harriett Tubman was the only woman known to have led a military operation during the American Civil War.
-Thanks in great part to the intelligence she provided, the Union boats escaped unharmed, and the raid was a major military and psychological blow to the Confederate cause.
+Thanks in great part to the intelligence she provided, the Union boats and over 700 slaves escaped unharmed including 100 men who joined the Union Army.
+As important, the Combahee River Raid was a major military and psychological blow to the Confederate cause.